pskrunner14/github-issues-tracker/README.md

 Given more time, significant improvements could be made to the:

-- API i.e. validation, error handling, scraping more rich data like titles and comments on issues, sentiment analysis on the content.
+- Backend API i.e. validation, error handling, scraping more rich data like titles and comments on issues, sentiment analysis on the content.

 - UI/UX of the application frontend, making it easier for users to obtain useful information from the site in less time.

+Project could also be improved by updating it to use the [GitHub Issues REST API](https://developer.github.com/v3/issues/) directly.